Skmairaj456/projectflow/SETUP.md

 # Setup Guide

-Follow these steps to get the ProjectFlow application running locally.
+Follow these steps to get the ProjectPilot application running locally.

 ## Prerequisites